Girl Gone Gourmet

 bowl of Texas chili with toppings

-Time passed and, as I grew wiser in the ways of chili, I wondered if that commenter was from Texas because, in Texas, chili doesn’t have any tomatoes or any beans.
-With this clarity, I could heal the burn of being burned on social media and turned my efforts to learning about Texas chili.
+Time passed and as I grew wiser in the ways of chili, I wondered if that commenter was from Texas because in Texas, red chili doesn’t have any tomatoes or any beans.

-In my research, I learned it’s similar to Chile colorado but instead of pork it’s made with beef and, while there are many variations, as a rule, there are no beans or tomatoes.
-Although, apparently even Texans argue over what is authentic, so take all of this with a grain of salt.
+In my research, I learned it’s similar to Mexican Chile colorado, but instead of pork, it’s made with beef, and while there are many variations, as a rule, there are no beans or tomatoes.
+Although, apparently, even Texans argue over what is a true Texas chili, so take all of this with a grain of salt.

 So, thank you, angry social media commenter.
 While your approach could use some finessing, your point was eventually taken.
 Although, at the risk of encouraging more inflamed comments, I do think there are many ways to make a bowl of chili.
 Texas chili is just one of them and one worth trying because it is delicious.